Mulperi/angular-handbook/README.md

 ## Module

-Angular applications are modular and always have at least one module (root module).
+Angular applications are modular and always have at least one module: the root module.
 Modules can import data from other modules and declare components they are going to use.
-Modules are classes with @NgModule() decorator and .module.ts file extension.
+Modules are classes with @NgModule() decorator and **.module.ts** file extension.

 If you have a large application, you can split features into modules and load them "lazily" - in other words: only when an user selects the feature.
 This greatly reduces your application's initial loading time.
 It is good practice to only load modules that are needed.

+NgModule() decorator takes in an object with following properties (from https://angular.io/guide/architecture-modules):

+-   declarations: The components, directives, and pipes that belong to this NgModule.
+-   imports: Other modules whose exported classes are needed by component templates declared in this NgModule.
+-   exports: The subset of declarations that should be visible and usable in the component templates of other NgModules.
+-   providers: Creators of services that this NgModule contributes to the global collection of services; they become accessible in all parts of the app.
+(You can also specify providers at the component level, which is often preferred.)
+-   bootstrap: The main application view, called the root component, which hosts all other app views.
+Only the root NgModule should set the bootstrap property.

 ## Component and a view

 Components are reusable custom elements you throw in the html.
-You define a component's selector (element name in the html-template) in the component decorator metadata.
-You can change the component selector prefix inside angular.json settings file, it's app by default.
+You define a component's selector (element name) in the Component() decorator metadata.
+Components have **.component.ts** file extension.

+> You can change the component selector prefix inside angular.json settings file, it's app by default.
+You can also set the prefix when creating a new project: **ng new myapp --prefix myprefix**

 Below is an example of some child components in app.component.html (the parent):